If Jesus advocated baptism, then how can it not be essential for salvation?

 In Acts 22:12-16, Paul was describing his previous experience with Ananias to others.
 In the original experience with Ananias (9:10-19), Saul was filled with the Holy Spirit when Ananias laid his hands upon him (9:17)—that is, he was baptized with the Holy Spirit.
 Some will say that Paul was referring to Spirit baptism in 22:16.
 I disagree, because it was after the scales fell off of Saul's eyes that Saul was baptized (9:18), presumably in water.

 Nevertheless, this was no different from any other water baptism.
 A person "sees the light" (figuratively, "scales" fall off of that person's eyes), repents of his/her sins, and then is baptized as an expression of his/her belief and acceptance of Jesus as Lord and Savior.
 As in any case, the water baptism was a symbolic washing away of Saul's sins; but it was the Spirit baptism that actually had washed them away.
 Why would Saul need to have his sins washed away, by water baptism, if they already had been washed away by the baptism of the Holy Spirit, when Ananias had placed his hands on him?
 He would not have.

-I've never said that "baptism doesn't have anything to do with salvation."
-Baptism is an outward, public demonstration of repentance, but it is that repentance that leads to salvation.
+I've never said that "water baptism doesn't have anything to do with salvation."
+Baptism is an outward, public demonstration of repentance, but it is the repentance that leads to salvation.
 Baptism, in and of itself, is not a prerequisite for salvation.
 If it were, then the remorseful thief crucified with Jesus, who feared God and acknowledged his evil deeds (Luke 23:40,41)—that is, repented of his sins—would not have been saved, because he had not been baptized in water.
 Yet, Jesus told him that he would be with Jesus in paradise (23:43).
 Knowing that the thief had not been baptized in water, was Jesus telling the truth when he said this?
 Yes, of course he was.